django-cms/docs/docs/introduction/03-integrating_applications.rst

     * *Firefox*
     * *Chrome*

-Now if you visit ``http://localhost:8000/en/polls/``, you should be able to see the published poll and submit a response.
+Now if you visit ``http://localhost:8000/en/polls/``, you should be able to see the poll and submit a response.

 .. image:: /introduction/images/polls-unintegrated.png
    :alt: the polls application